dvVenuto/dvvenuto.github.io/index.md

 ## Research Interest

 David is mainly interested in reinforcement learning (RL).
-More specifically he focuses on hierarchical RL and inverse RL using options.
-Current he is also working on the consciousness prior in RL to be used with hierarchical policies and memory.
+More specifically, he focuses on hierarchical RL and inverse RL using options.
+Current, he is focusing on the consciousness prior in RL to be used with hierarchical policies and memory.

 ## Publications